eternale88/eternale88.github.io/README.md

 ## Motivation

-To show who I am and connect with my clients - who I am as a developer and a person, and provide a host for my future projects
+To show who I am and connect with my clients - who I am as a developer and a person, and provide a host for my future projects - and to provide multiple ways of contacting me

 ## Installation